DINA-Web/guidelines/DINA-Web-Development-Guidelines.md

-This is recommendation for common development practices in the DINA project.
+This is RECOMMENDATION for common development practices in the DINA project.
 It can be deviated for justifiable reasons.
 Comment and/or document any deviations clearly.

-What to include in these guidelines?
+## What to include in these guidelines?

 If there are many common ways to do something, but only one of those is preferred on DINA, include that in these guidelines.

-No need to describe everything here in detail, instead link to manuals elsewhere.
-(And possibly add a backup copy of them in this repository, if they are important and freely licenced.)
+No need to describe everything here in detail, instead link to public manuals elsewhere.
+(And possibly add a backup copy of them in this repository, if they are important and their license allows it.)

 # Summary checklist

+- Add a readme file
-Create secrets automatically to dotfiles whenever possible.
+- Create secrets automatically to dotfiles whenever possible.
-Put secrets into environment variables with docker-compose.yml.
+- Put secrets into environment variables with docker-compose.yml.
-Use Makefile with standard target names.
+- Use Makefile with standard target names.

 # Readme

-Every module and submodule/service must have a readme.md file, which describes briefly What the module is about
+Every module and submodule/service must have a readme.md file, which describes briefly

+- What the module is about
-What is the state of the module (active development or not, abandoned...)
+- What is the state of the module (active development or not, abandoned...)
-What are the different branches for
+- What are the different branches for
-Important releases/tags, if there are such
+- Important releases/tags, if there are such
-Deviations from DINA guidelines
+- Deviations from DINA guidelines

-# Docker
+# Using Docker

+Docker practices are desribed in more detail on separate Guidelines. **TODO: Link**